kcrary/istari/docs/rewriting.md

 prefix of a path so 0 will do.
 The `showPosition` tool (see below) can assist in counting positions.

+When a hypothesis is rewritten, only earlier hypotheses are available to the rewrite.
+Thus, for example, a hypothetical equality can only be used to rewrite a **later** hypothesis.
+Similarly, any hypotheses used to satisfy typing obligations that are incurred by a rewrite must appear before the hypothesis being rewritten.

 ### Capturing bindings